dysonhug/dysonhugsite/_drafts/teachu.md

 # Drip feeding the ruleset.

-The rull set was introduced over the course of subsequent rounds.
+The rull set was introduced over the course of several rounds of play.

 1. **No Tichu or Grand Tichu calls** - in the first round players will barely have any idea what they're trying to achieve, let alone know if they are going to be able to achieve it. **No wish on the Mahjong** - it's a hard tool to use correctly, no point in using in the first round. **No bombs** - they complicate the hand rankings, it's hard enough to get people away from thinking purely in terms of poker hands.
 2. **Introduce Tichu calls** - The player knows a bit about how the game works, they have some idea how they succeeded or failed from the first round, now they're being given a chance to use that knowledge at the beginning of the next round.
 It also lets the player know that it's about the result of multiple games, not just a single one.